guillaumegenthial/guillaumegenthial.github.io/_posts/2017-03-24-sequence-tagging-with-tensorflow.markdown

 word_embeddings = tf.concat([pretrained_embeddings, char_rep], axis=-1)
 ```

-> A special note on `tf.nn.bidirectional_dynamic_rnn` and the `LSTMCell`.
-You may have noticed that we use the "same" instance of the cell for the forward and backward.
-However, due to the fact that the parameters of the cell are initialized in the `__call__` method of the cell and that this method is called in 2 different scopes (created by `bidirectional_dynamic_rnn`), we end up with cells with distinct parameters.
-While this behavior is a good safeguard, it could be unpractical in some corner cases.
-Imagine for instance that we want to use the same cell for forward and backward...

-EDIT:

-> Big changes to the `RNNCell`, to quote TF 1.2 release note: "RNNCell objects now subclass tf.layers.Layer.
-The strictness described in the TensorFlow 1.1 release is gone: The first time an RNNCell is used, it caches its scope.
-All future uses of the RNNCell will reuse variables from that same scope.
-This is a breaking change from the behavior of RNNCells in TensorFlow versions <= 1.0.1.
-TensorFlow 1.1 had checks in place to ensure old code works correctly with the new semantics; this version allows more flexible uses of RNNCell but can lead to subtle errors if using code meant for TensorFlow <= 1.0.1.
-For example, writing: MultiRNNCell([lstm] * 5) will now build a 5-layer LSTM stack where each layer shares the same parameters.
-To get 5 layers each with their own parameters, write: MultiRNNCell([LSTMCell(...) for _ in range(5)]).
-If at all unsure, first test your code with TF 1.1; ensure it raises no errors, and then upgrade to TF 1.2."

-> Also note the use of the special argument `sequence_length` that ensures that the last state that we get is the last **valid** state.
+> Note the use of the special argument `sequence_length` that ensures that the last state that we get is the last **valid** state.
 Thanks to this argument, for the unvalid time steps, the `dynamic_rnn` passes the state through and outputs a vector of zeros.

 ### Contextual Word Representation